 (FORMERLY CALLED BOY SCOUTS OF AMERICA)

-Membership in Cub Scout Pack 620 is open to all youth of the parish in Grades 1 through 5.
-The objectives of the group are citizenship training, character development and personal fitness.
-For more information, email Kevin Lloyd at [email protected].
+Membership in Cub Scout Pack 620 is open to all youth of the parish in Grades K through 5.
+The objectives of the group are: citizenship training, character development and personal fitness.
+For more information, contact Ed Mozdzen for more information.

 The parish offers donuts after Mass periodically throughout the year.
-This is a great opportunity to meet new parishioners and catch up with friends.
-Watch the weekly Bulletin and parish website for upcoming Donut Sunday dates.
-Contact Jenny Lambert or Mary Beth Soeder if you’d like to help.
+This is a great opportunity to find out about different ways to get involved at Gesu, meet new parishioners, and catch up with friends.
+Look in the weekly bulletin and parish website for upcoming Donut Sunday dates.
+Contact Jennifer Gardner if you’d like to help.

 EARLY CHILDHOOD PROGRAMS (HAPPY TOGETHER & TOPS)

-The Girls Scouts of the USA program is open to all girls of Gesu Church from Kindergarten through high school.
-Email Melissa Hensel for more information.
+The Girls Scouts of the USA program is open to all girls of Gesu Church from kindergarten through high school.
+Email Erin Donovan Goldwood for more information.

 NEW PARISHIONER WELCOMING COMMITTEE

 The New Parishioner Welcoming Committee has the goal of welcoming new parishioners, helping them meet others and introducing them to the various organizations and opportunities in the Parish.
-Contact Mary Gorman for more information.
+Contact Mandee Jones for more information.

-The Annual Pancake Breakfast is held on a winter Sunday morning in the Gesu Family Center.
-After each Mass, individuals and families can socialize, purchase a delicious and reasonably priced homemade pancake breakfast, and purchase tickets for a drawing held after the Noon Mass.
-This opportunity to get together is also the major fund raiser for our annual Parish Block Party in August.
-Join neighbors and friends for this yearly event.
-If you’d like to help with this event, contact Rachel Morse for more information.
+The Pancake Breakfast is held on a winter Sunday morning in the Gesu Family Center.
+After each Mass, individuals and families can socialize, purchase a delicious and reasonably priced homemade pancake breakfast, and purchase tickets for a drawing held after the 11:30 am Mass.
+This opportunity to get together is also the fundraiser for our annual Parish Block Party in August.
+Join neighbors and friends for this annual event.
+If you’d like to help, contact Dr. and Mrs. Marius Laniauskas.

 All women of the parish are members of Gesu Women’s Guild.
-This dynamic group of women provides service to our parish, hosts opportunities for prayerful reflection and hosts two major fund-raising events that provide an opportunity for the women of the parish to socialize.
-Email Kara Moore or Jane Vogelsberger for more information.
+This dynamic group of women provides service to our parish, hosts opportunities for prayerful reflection, and hosts a major fundraising event that provides an opportunity for the women of the parish to socialize.
+Contact Kathleen Miller for more information.

-Gesu Young Families is for parishioners with children from birth to elementary school age.
+Gesu Young Families is for parishioners with children from birth through elementary school age.
 The purpose of the group is to provide interesting, fun and helpful activities for parents and children.
 During the year, various social, spiritual, recreational and community service opportunities are offered, including playgroups.
-Contact Emily Edwards for more information.
+Contact Bianca Beach or Karrie Sweeney for more information.